ikramsalim/personalportfolio/README.md

 A big part of this project is gonna be working with the database(Postgresql database) which powers these different jobs and projects that I have worked on before.
-And so if we go to the name of our website, /admin, I am actually gonna have this whole interface to add new jobs here.

-You can quickly make an update on the admin page, and when you go back to the homepage, you can see that that change has been reflected live right here.

 ## Getting Started